Polymer/old-docs-site/app/1.0/docs/tools/polymer-cli.md

     your main element.
     {.alert .alert-info}

+1. Enter a description for your app.

-At this point, Polymer CLI generates files and directories for your app.
+At this point, Polymer CLI generates files and directories for your app, and installs your project's dependencies.

 ### App project layout